 How do neobanks and fintechs differ?

 Neobanks can be classified as fintechs because they use technology to offer digital banking.
 However, ‘fintech’ applies to a wide range of businesses that leverage technology to deliver financial services.
 Most fintechs deliver their services in narrow niches, such as small business lending, payments, investments and wealth creation.
 Moula, for example, focuses on unsecured small business loans ranging from $5,000 to $500,000.
-In addition, most fintechs in Australia are not ADIs, so the don’t need to have a banking license under APRA.
+In addition, most fintechs in Australia are not ADIs, so the don’t need to have a banking licence under APRA.

 What does the future hold for neobanks?